Auglaize County, Ohio: Government

 Auglaize County is governed by an elected Board of Commissioners.

 Courthouse

 The county's first courthouse, built in 1851 for $11,499, was in use until 1894, when the current courthouse opened.
 Occupying an entire city block, the courthouse and its adjacent powerhouse cost $259,481.
 Some 85 men took 18 months to construct it, starting on July 2, 1893.
 Built of Berea sandstone with tile floors, the courthouse was highly fire-resistant.
 The boilers for heating and power generation, a significant cause of fire at the time, were in a separate powerhouse.
 Steam-driven dynamos produced the electricity that, along with steam for heating and hot water, was fed to the building via an underground conduit.
-The courthouse marked its centennial in 1994, and remains the seat of the county's courts, along with the much newer West Municipal Court in St. Mary's.
+The courthouse marked its centennial in 1994, and remains the seat of the county's courts, along with the much newer West Municipal Court in St. Marys.

 Economy

 Auglaize County's economy is based on manufacturing.
 Employers with more than 400 employees are Crown Equipment Corporation, Joint Township District Memorial Hospital, the Minster Machine Company, Setex, Inc, AAP-St. Mary's Corporation (a division of Hitachi Metals), Veyance Technologies, Inc (Goodyear Tire and Rubber Company), and the Dannon Company.